Emruur/BadPoets/logbook.md

 *Just the Day will be*

 These poems started to make much more sense and started to make us feel something.
-As a result we were eager to try higher-order markov chains
+As a result, we were eager to try higher-order Markov chains.

-#### 2.3.3 Generation with second and third order chains
+#### 2.3.3 Generation with second and third-order chains

 As we increased the state size the model struggled the generate sentences.
 We guess this is a result of the model being too complex for the amount of data.
-This resulted in model skipping some lines and giving some one liners.
+This resulted in the model skipping some lines and giving some one-liners.
 Which we liked!
-We also experimented with other terminaton strategies and lines per poem.
+We also experimented with other termination strategies and lines per poem.

 **Generated poem 2.4**

 *Presuming Me to be a Century --*

 *Till He be justified by Death -- but that was easy --*

 **Generated poem 2.5**